palewire/first-python-notebook/docs/index.rst

 Act 1: Hello Jupyter Notebook
 -----------------------------

 A `Jupyter Notebook <http://jupyter.org/>`_ is a browser application where you can write, run, remix and republish code.
 It is free software you can install and run like any other open-source library.
 It is used by scientists, scholars, investors and corporations to create and share their work.

-It's also used by journalists to develop stories and show their work.
+It is also used by journalists to develop stories and show their work.
 Examples include:

 * `"The Tennis Racket" <https://github.com/BuzzFeedNews/2016-01-tennis-betting-analysis/blob/master/notebooks/tennis-analysis.ipynb>`_ by BuzzFeed and the BBC
 * `"Californians are paying billions for power they don't need" <https://github.com/datadesk/california-electricity-capacity-analysis/blob/master/analysis.ipynb>`_ by the Los Angeles Times
 * `"Machine bias" <https://github.com/propublica/compas-analysis/blob/master/Compas%20Analysis.ipynb>`_ by ProPublica

 The first step in our lesson is to get Jupyter's software installed.
 We're going to start that process by creating a new development environment with virtualenv in your terminal.
 Name it after our application.

 .. code-block:: bash